macaburguera/WeVibeMLops/reports/README.md

 >
 > Answer:

+---
---- We used Albumentations in our project to perform advanced image augmentations and effectively extend the variability of the dataset.
-Also used Optuna for hyperparameter optimization to fine-tune model architecture, learning rates, and training configurations.
-Lastly we used TIMM in our project to access a variety of pretrained models and well-known architectures, from which we finally selected Resnet as our base architecture ---
+We used Albumentations in our project to perform advanced image augmentations and effectively extend the variability of the dataset.
+Additionally we used TIMM in our project to access a variety of pretrained models and well-known architectures, from which we finally selected Resnet as our base architecture.

+This has allowed us to significally augment our dataset, generating from each training image two variants combining affine transformations (scaling,rotating, shear) with color/noise transformations (histogram equalization, noise addition, brightness/contrast variations).
+This package has made really easy the application of such advanced transforms, leading to a pretty varied dataset to which we have trained our models against.
+ ---

 ## Coding environment